Kong/docs.konghq.com/src/gateway/kong-enterprise/plugin-ordering/index.md

 If using dynamic ordering, manually test all configurations, and handle this feature with care.

+{% if_version lte:3.0.x %}
+### Kong Manager

+Kong Manager doesn't support dynamic plugin ordering configuration through the UI.
+Use the Kong Admin API or a declarative configuration file to set plugin ordering.
+{% endif_version %}
 ## See also

 Check out the examples in the